Ninja Warrior Obstacle Course Could Find New Home at 2028 Olympics

-Ninja Warrior obstacle course could find new home at 2028 Olympics originally appeared on NBC Sports Chicago
+Ninja Warrior obstacle course could find new home at 2028 Olympics originally appeared on NBC Sports Washington

 Calling all "American Ninja Warrior" fans.
 It’s time to turn your eyes toward the Olympics.